Mobility Buyers Guide

-You're a first time wheelchair van buyer, and like many other customers have questions about handicap vans, or how or where they are built, and what kind of prices to expect.
+You’re a first time wheelchair van buyer, and like many other customers you have questions about handicap vans, how or where they are built, and what kind of prices to expect.
 This portion of our website will assist you to find answers to your questions and provide creative mobility product solutions.
 We encourage you to gather as much information as possible, but the best education of needs and options is done through a consultation with a Mobility Consultant.
-Our staff knows the inside and out of Adaptive Equipment and can custom fit and recommend the perfect wheelchair accessible vehicle transportation for friends, family, and most importantly you!
+Our staff knows the inside and out of adaptive equipment and can custom fit and recommend the perfect wheelchair accessible vehicle transportation for friends, family and most importantly you!

 There are many different options and possibilities with handicap accessible vehicles; the most common option is a wheelchair accessible minivan.
 A wheelchair accessible van is modified to allow a wheelchair or scooter user to drive their mobility equipment directly into the handicap accessible vehicle with no assistance.
-Featuring a 10-11" dropped floor for easy entry and exist (with headroom up to 58"!) and removable front seats that allow the user to ride safely in the front passenger area or even drive
+Featuring a 10-11″ dropped floor for easy entry and exist (with headroom up to 58″) and removable front seats that allow the user to ride safely in the front passenger area or even drive from their wheelchair.

 - Take into consideration how you’re going to transport the whole family.

 - Consider the adaptive equipment that needs to be transported.
 Will it change over time?

 - What is the age of the user and caregivers?

 - Have a budget.
 Check with a Mobility Consultant to obtain all information including 10-year financing options and rebates available.